 This is why having the correct brake fluid for the driving conditions is vital.

-Brake fluid also corrodes painted surfaces, so be careful when topping up and changing the fluid.
+Most types of brake fluid corrode painted surfaces, so be careful when topping up and changing the fluid.

 DOT5 brake fluid is based on silicone and has a wet boiling point of 185C (365F).
 It doesn’t absorb water or harm painted surfaces but can’t be used in road cars because it doesn’t lubricate ABS pumps.